Coprela/CompareSet/README.md

 compares only textual content and numbers, disregarding vector shapes and embedded images.

+For scenarios focused solely on vector drawings, the ``comparar_vetores`` helper provides a streamlined approach.
+It normalizes coordinates to a precision of one decimal place, discards invisible paths (zero width, transparent or outside the page) and ignores non-visual attributes like color or layer.
+Each vector is represented by a simplified hash so that set operations quickly reveal which shapes were added or removed.

 ## Legacy C++ engine

 Previous releases shipped with `CompareSet.Engine.dll`, a compiled C++ library